 No Smiling Until Christmas?

 You might have heard the old teacher expression, “Don’t let them see you smile until Christmas.”
-This well-intentioned advice probably began to help new teachers by implying that once we “give in” and start being nice to students, all control will go out the window and chaos will ensue.
+This well-intentioned advice probably began with the idea of helping new teachers by implying that once we “give in” and start being nice to students, all control will be lost and chaos will ensue.

-While it is true that students need to know from day one that there are rules, expectations, and consequences, running a classroom based around positive relationships will be a much more pleasant experience for all, than a classroom based around fear.
+While it is true students need to know from day one that there are rules, expectations, and consequences, running a classroom based around positive relationships (versus a classroom based around fear) will be a much more pleasant experience for all.

 The positive implications of smiling and being nice in the classroom are many.
 As long as you are consistent, always proactive, and highly engaged with your students, you’ll be building an atmosphere of mutual respect, and you’ll be just fine.